The Most Important Questions You Should Be Asking Your Pen Tester - Part Two

 How can you complain?

 This might seem overly pessimistic, but it’s an important thing to know.
-Pen testing is not without risks, so if something goes wrong, you’ll want a clear path for filing a complaint and resolving any issues.
+Penetration testing is not without risks, so if something goes wrong, you’ll want a clear path for filing a complaint and resolving any issues.
 We’re members of CREST for example, so if we mess up, they’ll come and give us a talking to (so far, so good).

 How do they rate risk?